luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

 > Polymorphism is where classes, methods, and attributes can be used in many forms.
 The blink method is polymorphic as
-> sad and happy both use the same method but with their own functionality.
+> sad and happy both use the same method but with their own functionality, therefore being used in different 'forms'.
 >

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

 > Each class that inherits from blinkable also inherits the blink method and must have their own implementation for blink.
 > This is important as instances of a child class can be treated as an object of the super class, allowing for polymorphism.
+> For example you could implement functionality for all objects that are a smiley to call the blink function, without having to know the object type Happy for example.
 >
 1. **Implement Blink in Sad Class:**